-In FY 2018-2019 the City will allocate CDBG funds to support homeless shelter providers through the following programs:
+In FY 2019-2020 the City will allocate CDBG funds to support homeless shelter providers through the following programs:

-- Utility Deposit Assistance Program: Provides a one-time assistance to homeless clients with a utility deposit when leaving transitional housing for permanent housing. - Homeless Client Assistance Program: Assist sheltered/unsheltered homeless clients through the assistance of the City's Homeless Project Police Officer.
+- Homeless Client Assistance Program: Assist sheltered/unsheltered homeless clients through the assistance of the City's Homeless Project Police Officer.
 The City provides a police officer to assist the homeless with needed items such as blankets, toiletries and bus passes.
-This service also provides a link for the unsheltered homeless to programs and services that include long distance transportation through a family reunification program.
+This service also provides a link for the unsheltered homeless to programs and services that include long distance transportation through a family reunification program. - Hope Center Homeless Shelter Emergency overnight shelter for single women that provides food, showers, laundry, referral services and coordinated assessment for housing and case management operated by True Vine Ministries. - Endeavors This homeless agency offers a transitional housing facility called Reveille Retreat for homeless female head of households with children, with preference given to veterans.